-- Clean battery top with a solution of baking soda (sodium bicarbonate) and water.
-Use 5 teaspoons baking soda per quart or liter of water. - 2.
-When the solution stops bubbling, rinse off the battery with clean water. - Clean cable connectors and battery terminals using a wire brush or fine grit sandpaper to remove any oxidation. - Inspect and clean the battery screws, clamps and cables.
-Check for breakage, loose connections and corrosion. - Check the battery posts for melting or damage caused by overtightening.
+- 1. Clean battery top. - 2.
+Clean cable connectors and battery terminals using a wire brush or fine grit sandpaper to remove any oxidation. - 3.
+Inspect and clean the battery screws, clamps and cables.
+Check for breakage, loose connections and corrosion. - 4.
+Check the battery posts for melting or damage caused by overtightening. - 5.
+Inspect the battery for discoloration, a raised top or a warped or distorted case.
+This might indicate that the battery has been frozen, overheated or overcharged.

-- Inspect the battery for discoloration, a raised top or a warped or distorted case.
-This might indicate that the battery has been frozen, overheated or overcharged. - 7.
-Inspect the battery case for cracks or leaks.
+6. Inspect the battery case for cracks or leaks.